HCL-TECH-SOFTWARE/appscan-codesweep-action/README.md

 ## Setup
 1. After logging into ASoC, go to [the API page](https://cloud.appscan.com/main/settings) to generate your API key/secret pair.
 These must be used in the asoc_key and asoc_secret parameters for the action.
 It's recommended to store them as secrets in your repository.
    ![adingkeys_animation](img/keyAndSecret.gif)
-2. To scan code changes when a pull request is opened, add the following file to your repository under .github/workflows/codesweep.yml or add to an existing workflow file:
+2. To scan code changes when a pull request is opened, add the following file to your repository under .github/workflows/codesweep.yml or update an existing workflow file:
 ```yaml
 name: "HCL AppScan CodeSweep"
 on: [pull_request]